pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

 #### ROM mode

-This is an experimental mode to create ROM cartridges, add "-subtype=rom".

-Please be aware that not all the functions will work in ROM mode.
+The generate a ROM binary add the option `-subtype=rom`.
+In this mode, not all functions will work.

-### Disk subtype notes
+### Disk subtype

-Here's a step - by - step example on how to compile and run the **adv_a** game:

 *  compile the adv_a game

         zcc +msx -create-app -subtype=disk adv_a.c

-It generates two files, a.bin, (pure binary file) and a.msx (binary file with some header stuff) as well as an a.img which is a MSX-DOS format disc image.
+It generates three files, a.bin, (pure binary file) and a.msx (binary file with some header stuff) as well as an a.img which is a MSX-DOS format disc image.

 The file can be loaded from MSX-BASIC with the command:

 	bload "a.msx",r

+### The TMS9918a library

+z88dk provides a [TMS9918a](Classic-TMS9918) library that allows hardware access to the VDP chip.
+All graphical functionality supplied by z88dk uses these functions and such is hardware independent.

 ### The VT/ANSI console driver